alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

-This method is inefficient considering we are calling getters on same objects multiple times.
-Plus, this exmaple below is unable to retrieve `levelThreeName` when `levelFourMap` or `levelFour` is null.
-To handle this scenario, we will need to create two almost similar methods `getLevelThreeName()` and `getLevelFourName()`.
+This method is inefficient considering that we are calling getters on same objects multiple times.
+Plus, this exmaple below is unable to retrieve `levelTwoName` when `levelFourMap` or `levelFour` is null.
+To handle this scenario, we will need to create two almost similar methods `getLevelTwoName()` and `getLevelFourName()`.

 ## Optional